TraceMachina/nativelink/nativelink-config/README.md

 # Configuration

-This service uses a JSON file as the configuration format.
-The JSON format is compatible with how protobuf's JSON format is structed.
+NativeLink uses a JSON file as the configuration format.

-To view the available fields please refer to [stores.rs](https://github.com/tracemachina/nativelink/blob/master/nativelink-config/stores.rs) and [cas_server](https://github.com/tracemachina/nativelink/blob/master/nativelink-config/cas_server.rs).
+To view the available fields please refer to [stores.rs](https://github.com/tracemachina/nativelink/blob/master/nativelink-config/stores.rs) and [`cas_server`](https://github.com/tracemachina/nativelink/blob/master/nativelink-config/cas_server.rs).

 These two files should have enough documentation in them on what each field does and where each field goes.